SinchanaRT31/Crowd-Monitoring-System/README.md

-# Crowd-Monitoring-System
-# AI-Powered Crowd Monitoring System
+# Crowd Monitoring System

 ## Overview

-A real-time crowd monitoring application that detects and counts people from a live webcam feed using YOLOv8, OpenCV, and Streamlit.
+This project is a real-time crowd monitoring system developed using YOLOv8, OpenCV, and Streamlit.
+It detects people from a live webcam feed, counts the number of people present, and displays the crowd status on a web dashboard.
+The system also records the crowd count in a CSV file and captures snapshots whenever the number of people exceeds the specified threshold.

 ## Features

 - Real-time webcam monitoring
-- Human detection using YOLOv8
+- Person detection using YOLOv8
-- Live person counting
+- Live crowd counting
-- Bounding box visualization
+- Crowd status (Normal / Overcrowded)
+- Adjustable confidence threshold
+- Adjustable crowd threshold
+- Occupancy percentage calculation
+- Automatic CSV logging
+- Snapshot capture during overcrowding
+- Download crowd log file

-## Tech Stack
+## Technologies Used

 - Python
 - YOLOv8 (Ultralytics)
 - OpenCV